PatrickEifler/kickoff/learn/grunt.md

 #### Step 3 - Install Sass
-Make sure you have Ruby v2 installed, then run `gem install sass` – or if you get a permission error, use `sudo gem install sass`.
+Make sure you have [Ruby v2 installed](https://www.ruby-lang.org/en/installation/), then run `gem install sass` – or if you get a permission error, use `sudo gem install sass`.

-You can also install the pre-release version of Sass using `gem install sass --pre`.
-This will install it globally on your machine so that Grunt has access to it.
+You can also install the pre-release version of Sass by running `gem install sass --pre`, which includes newer Sass features yet to be released.

+Either of the above will install Sass globally on your machine so that Grunt has access to it.

 #### Step 4 - Install LiveReload browser extension